 The base or foundation layer is worn next to the skin, for cold climates this is "thermal" underwear

 The layer of clothing next to the skin has two jobs to do, the obvious one of keeping you warm and then the equally important but less obvious one of removing perspiration from the skin so it doesn't cause chilling later on.

-In cold temperatures perspiration can be more of an issue than in a warmer climate.
-The skin loses moisture at all times whether undergoing exertion or not.
-If there are overlying insulating layers keeping you warm, it is more difficult for this perspiration to escape, If it is not removed it will result in the wearer becoming uncomfortable with a feeling of clamminess as well as lowering the efficiency of the insulating layers making you colder.
+In cold temperatures perspiration can be just as much of an issue as in a warmer climate.
+The skin loses moisture at all times during exertion or not.
+If there are insulating layers keeping you warm, it is more difficult for this perspiration to escape.
+If not removed it will result in the wearer becoming uncomfortable with a feeling of clamminess as well as lowering the efficiency of the insulating layers.

-Underwear that is able to wick this moisture away from the skin surface therefore becomes much more important.
-Modern "thermals" are made of natural merino wool or synthetic fibers such as polypropylene and "fleece" that have good insulating properties and are also able to efficiently wick moisture away from the skin.
-The golden rule is to avoid cotton except in some very specific situations.
+Underwear able to wick this moisture away from the skin surface therefore becomes much more important.
+Modern "thermals" are made of natural merino wool or synthetic fibers that have good insulating properties and are also able to efficiently wick moisture away from the skin.
+The golden rule is avoid cotton except in some very specific situations.